fukugit/skeleton/README.md

 # skeleton
-Skeleton is an extremely simple theme for Hugo.
+The Skeleton is an extremely simple theme for Hugo.

 ![image](./images/screenshot.png)